SCROLL DOWN FOR ALL OWNERS MANUALS and for power supplies for standalone products!

 The TM manuals above are formatted so that you can print the GIFs out in landscape mode, back-to-back (for example, print TM1manual.gif on one side, TM1manual2.gif on the other), then staple the 2 sheets together (if it is an 8 page manual), fold down the center, and you have a digest-sized manual exactly like the originals.

-MIDI-CV converters with Hz/V, making them usable with the Metasonix TM-3 or R-55 VCOs:
+MIDI-CV converters with Hz/V, making them usable with the Metasonix TM-3, R-55 or RK7 VCOs:

 Synhouse MIDIJACK II (USA)–very small–for special installation